November 18, 2020

 The home page features a full-width banner with a large headline and a hero shot of the product, creating a strong first impression.
 Upon scrolling down, you’ll find a testimonial slider and a persuasive Why Shop With Us section.

-Instead of categorizing the products by the flower type, the store organizes its items by occasion.
+Instead of categorizing the products by the flower type, the product categories are based on occasions.
 This helps customers who have no floral design knowledge select the right product for their event or gift.

 Online clothing stores can learn a thing or two from Protest’s website.
 Not only does the design look sleek and modern, but it’s also very easy to navigate.